opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-### 2. Implement `ResourceSharingExtension` and register it
+### 2. Implement ResourceSharingExtension and register it

 Create a class that implements `org.opensearch.security.spi.resources.ResourceSharingExtension`.
-This class tells Security:
+This class informs the Security plugin about:

-* Which resource indices you own
+* The resource indexes you own.
-* Which resource types are shareable
+* The resource types that are shareable.
-* How those types map to your action groups
+* How those types map to your action groups.

 Then register it using Java’s SPI mechanism: